 - familiarise yourself with your surroundings and remain vigilant.

-Local Travel (Getting to Freetown from the airport)
+Travel to Freetown from the airport

-Foreign and Commonwealth Office (FCO) staff operate a policy of informed choice and use all of the transport options available with the exception of local boats (such as the local canoes and wooden pirogues).
+Lungi airport is situated on the far side of a wide estuary from Freetown.
+There are several transfer options, including by road, ferry, water taxi and local boats or pirogues.
+British High Commission staff operate a policy of informed choice and use all of the transport options available, with the exception of local boats (such as the local canoes and wooden pirogues).

 During the rainy season (May to October) rough sea conditions may lead to delays or cancellations.
 If you choose to cross the estuary, it’s good practice to notify a reliable contact of your departure and expected arrival times and agree what action they will take if you don’t arrive at the expected time.